 What is the North-South Line?

-In anticipation of future developments in Northern Singapore, a new Canberra station between Yishun and Sembawang stations will be added to the line.
+In anticipation of future developments in Northern Singapore, Canberra station will be added between Yishun and Sembawang stations by 2019.

 Where is the North-South Line?

 The North-South line is 45km long and has 26 stations from Jurong East to Marina South Pier.
 There are 8 interchanges that connect the line to the East-West Line, Circle Line, Downtown Line, North East Line and Bukit Panjang LRT.

 New trains are arriving!
 To be precise, there are 57 new trains fitted with a new signalling system.
 They will be progressively added to the NSEWL fleet till 2019.
 Old trains will also be replaced.
 LTA has called a tender for 66 new trains to replace the first generation trains on the NSEWL that are about 30 years old.
 The new trains will have new features such as sensors to monitor track conditions.

 UPGRADING OF SIGNALLING SYSTEM

 Upgrading works on the signalling system for the NSL and the EWL will be completed by 2017 and 2018 respectively.
 Commuters can expect shorter waiting times as the upgraded signalling system allows trains to run in shorter intervals.